Post-Newtonian Theory for Gravitational Waves: Compact binary systems

+where $v\equiv \left(\frac{\pi G m F}{c^3}\right)^{1/3}$ with $F$ being the Fourier frequency, and where $T_0$ and $\Psi_0$ are two integration constants.
+Again we have adjusted $T_0$ in order to simplify the result.
+See e.g. \cite{PH20} for application to gravitational-wave data analysis.

-As a rough estimate of the relative importance of the various post-Newtonian terms, we give in Table~\ref{tab:Ncycle} their contributions to the accumulated number of gravitational-wave cycles $\mathcal{N}_\text{cycle}$ in the bandwidth of ground-based detectors.
-Note that such an estimate is only indicative, because a full treatment would require the knowledge of the detector's power spectral density of noise, and a complete simulation of the parameter estimation using matched filtering techniques~\cite{CF94, PW95, KKS95}.
-We define $\mathcal{N}_\text{cycle}$ as
+As a rough estimate of the relative importance of the various PN terms, we provide in Table \ref{tab:Ncycle} numerical estimates for the number of accumulated GW cycles in the frequency band of current and future detectors.
+Such an estimate is only indicative, because a full treatment would require the knowledge of the detector's noise, and a complete simulation of the parameter estimation using matched filtering techniques \citep{CF94, PW95, KKS95, AISS05}.
+The number of cycles between entry and exit frequencies $f_\text{entry}$ and $f_\text{exit}$ (where $f\equiv\Omega/\pi$) is

-The frequency of the signal at the entrance of the bandwidth is the seismic cut-off frequency $f_{\mathrm{seismic}}$ of ground-based detectors; the terminal frequency is assumed for simplicity to be given by the Schwarzschild innermost stable circular orbit: $f_{\mathrm{ISCO}}=\frac{c^3}{6^{3/2}\pi G m}$.
-Here we denote by $f = \Omega/\pi = 2/P$ the signal frequency of the dominant harmonics at twice the orbital frequency.
-As we see in Table~\ref{tab:Ncycle}, with the 3PN or 3.5PN approximations we reach an acceptable accuracy level of a few cycles say, that roughly corresponds to the demand made by data-analysists in the case of neutron-star binaries~\cite{3mn, CFPS93, CF94, P95, BCV03a, BCV03b}.
-Indeed, the above estimation suggests that the neglected 4PN terms will yield some systematic errors that are, at most, of the same order of magnitude, i.e., a few cycles, and perhaps much less.
+As we see from Table \ref{tab:Ncycle}, the PN expansion seems to converge well.
+For all the typical compact binaries, we find that the 4PN and 4.5PN orders amount to about a tenth of a cycle (less than 1 radian).
+This suggests that systematic errors due to the PN modeling may be dominated by statistical errors and negligible for LISA.
+However, this should be confirmed by detailed investigations along the lines of \cite{Owen23}.